Large Language Model Empowered Next-Generation MIMO Networks: Fundamentals, Challenges, and Visions: Introduction

-Generative AI (GAI), a forefront of emerging AI technologies, has captured significant research interest and found widespread practical applications due to its ability to generate customized content that meets specific user requirements \cite{2023arXiv230805384D,jovanovic2022generative,2024arXiv240216631Z}.
-This is achieved by harnessing extensive datasets accumulated during its pre-training phase.
-A quintessential example of GAI in action is the development of large language models (LLMs), such as the Generative Pre-trained Transformer (GPT) series by OpenAI \cite{shen2024large}.
-Despite their broad capabilities, LLMs may encounter limitations when addressing highly specialized queries, constrained at times by the scope of their pre-training data \cite{chen2023benchmarking}.
-To overcome this challenge, the Retrieval Augmented Generation (RAG) approach emerges as a solution, enhancing the model's ability to provide specialized responses by drawing upon targeted external datasets \cite{gao2023retrieval}.
-This synergy between LLM and RAG technologies brings the formulation of the generative AI agent.
+Generative AI (GAI) has attracted significant research interest and has been widely applied in practice due to its ability to generate customized content that meets specific user requirements \cite{2023arXiv230805384D,jovanovic2022generative,2024arXiv240216631Z}.
+A typical example of GAI in action is the development of large language models (LLMs), such as the generative pre-trained transformer (GPT) series by OpenAI \cite{shen2024large}.
+Despite their broad capabilities, LLMs may embrace limitations when they address highly specialized queries, constrained by the scope of their pre-training data \cite{chen2023benchmarking}.
+To tackle this challenge, the Retrieval Augmented Generation (RAG) approach has emerged as a promising solution, which can enhance the model's ability to provide specialized responses with the aid of targeted external datasets \cite{gao2023retrieval}.
+This combination between LLM and RAG technologies brings the formulation of the generative AI agent.
 The generative AI agent is a sophisticated technology designed to deliver adaptive and personalized content for specific fields, utilizing distinct, tailored external datasets \cite{zhang2024interactive}.